kaianuar/mcp-server-guide/examples/typescript-minimal/README.md

         "temperature": 0.5
       }
       ```
+  - `readFile`: Asynchronously reads content from a file within a safe `sandbox` directory.
+  - `writeFile`: Asynchronously writes content to a file within a safe `sandbox` directory.
 - **Resources:**
   - `mcp-resource://enhanced-typescript-server/hello`: A static resource returning a greeting message (`text/plain`).
   - `mcp-resource://enhanced-typescript-server/greeting/{name}`: A dynamic resource returning a personalized greeting based on the `{name}` provided in the URI (`text/plain`).